-In general, I am more progressive than most other surgeons in that I allow my post BA patients to get back to exercising sooner.
-I do ask that they don’t significantly elevate their heart rate for prolonged periods of time for the first week.
-A suggestion here is going for long walks, at a comfortable pace, but nothing more strenuous than that.
+In general, I am more progressive than most other surgeons in that I allow post breast augmentation patients to get back to exercising sooner.
+You should however avoid significantly elevating your heart rate for prolonged periods for the first week (you can have sex etc but don’t go crazy).
+You can go for long walks at a comfortable pace but no real exercising.

-After the first week, they can do things like take a spin class or use the elliptical machine essentially, anything that will elevate their heart rate but without a lot of bouncing movement.
-The elliptical or spin bike provide a much more comfortable experience than trying to jog, as an example.
-They can also begin strength training for their lower body, as well as for biceps and triceps.
-At this stage, they should avoid chest exercises or difficult back exercises.
-I believe gentle stretching is very helpful from the beginning, and should become easier after the first week.
+After the first week, you can gradually increase exercise by doing things like a spin class and use the elliptical machine.
+You can elevate your heart rate but should avoid things that cause a lot of bouncing.
+Thus, elliptical or spinning is much more comfortable than trying to jog.
+You can also start to do weights on your lower body and also your biceps, triceps, etc. At this stage, you should avoid chest exercises or hardback exercises.
+I think gentle stretching is very helpful from the beginning and should become increasingly easier after the first week.

-Most of my hard core runner patients will start running after 2.5-3 weeks.
+Most of my hardcore runners will start running after 2.5-3 weeks.
 I always advise starting easier (shorter distance and shorter time) for the first few times out running.

-Chest exercises such as push ups should be held off until 4 to 6 weeks post-surgery.
-Start lighter and go easier during the first few sessions.
+You can start hard chest exercises such as push-ups and weights after 4 to 6 weeks.
+Start lighter and go easier for the first few times.
 When you are contracting your pectoral muscles, it is very normal for your breast implants to be displaced upwards, while the muscle is contracting.
-They will return to normal immediately, and it does not do any harm.
+They will return to normal immediately and it does no harm.

-- I performed a breast augmentation on a very close friend of mine.
+I did a BA on a very close friend of mine.
 She and her husband were the couple that got me into doing triathlons and Ironmans.
 I did a BA on her before she moved to Florida.
-She did a half Ironman (1.3 mile swim, 56 mile bike ride and 13 mile run) after only 5-6 weeks from her BA.
-She is the exception, not the rule!
+She did a half Ironman (1.3-mile swim, 56-mile bike ride, and 13-mile run) after only 5-6 weeks from her surgery.

-- A number of years ago, I performed a breast augmentation on a woman who clearly did a lot of weight lifting.
-I saw her a week after her BA and she mentioned that she never stopped doing her pull ups after surgery.
+A number of years ago, I did a breast augmentation on a woman, who clearly did a lot of weight lifting.
+I saw her a week after her BA and she mentioned that she never stopped doing her pull-ups after surgery.
 I have never had a patient do this before.
 She did no harm, so this does show you that it is hard to really hurt things.
-She did run the risk of increased bleeding or bruising, but she experienced no problems, despite her pull-up regime.
+She did run the risk of increased bleeding or bruising but she experienced no problems, despite her pull up regime.